Polarization under rising inequality and economic decline: Methods

 \section{Methods}

-We now describe in detail the models presented above.
-We also relax the assumptions of that model to demonstrate the robustness of our conclusions.
-In particular we vary the ``functional response curves'' that relate the outcome of a given social interaction to the accumulated utility of many interactions and the number of interactions among individuals within a ``generation''.
-We also provide further details of the individual-based simulations presented in the main text.

-In order to capture variation in behavioral diversity and its consequences for polarization, we adopt a simple model derived from population genetics and evolutionary game theory \cite{Rand:2014aa,Doebeli:2004aa,Ohtsuki:2006aa} under which individuals accumulate benefits through multiple interactions with other members of a finite population of $N$ individuals.
+In order to capture variation in behavioural diversity and its consequences for polarization we adopt a model derived from the study of cultural evolution and evolutionary game theory, under which individuals accumulate benefits through multiple interactions with other members of a finite population of $N$ individuals.

-We assume that each individual is faced repeatedly with the choice of interacting either with someone who is ``like'' them (in-group interactions) or ``unlike'' them (out-group interactions), where in-group interactions provide a benefit $B_i$ with a probability $q_i$ and benefit $0$ with probability $1-q_i$ (Figure 1, main text).
-Thus, the risk of failure in an in-group interaction is $1-q_i$, and we assume here that there is no further penalty for failure than missed opportunity.
-Increasing the cost of failure does not qualitatively affect our outcomes (see below).
+We assume that each individual is faced repeatedly with the choice of interacting either with someone who is ``like'' them (in-group interactions) or ``unlike'' them (out-group interactions), where in-group interactions provide a benefit $B_i$ with a probability $q_i$ and benefit $0$ with probability $1-q_i$ (Figure~\ref{diagram.fig}).
+That is, the risk of failure in an in-group interaction is $1-q_i$, and we assume here that there is no further penalty for failure than missed opportunity.
+Increasing the cost of failure does not qualitatively affect our outcomes (see SI).
 Similarly, an out-group interaction provides a benefit $B_o$ with probability $q_o$ and benefit $0$ with probability $1-q_o$.
-As discussed in the introduction, we make the key assumption that out-group interactions come with higher reward ($B_o>B_i$) but also higher risk ($q_i<q_o$).
+As discussed in the introduction, we make the key assumption that out-group interactions come with higher reward ($B_o>B_i$) but also higher risk ($p_o<q_o$).

-Each individual is assumed to participate in $n$ interactions, whose success or failure goes to determine the total payoff accumulated by the individual during that time period where the number of available in- and out-group interactions is assumed very large and consequently $N{\gg}n$.
+Each individual is assumed to participate in $n$ interactions, whose success or failure goes to determine the total payoff accumulated by the individual during that time period, the where the number of available in- and out-group interactions is assumed very large and consequently $N{\gg}n$.
 Typically we assume $n<10$, reflecting an individual who is making a decision based on a few sources of information.
-We discuss the case of larger numbers of in- and out-group interactions below.
-Each individual is then characterized by a strategy $p$ which gives the probability that they choose an in-group interaction, and consequently each individual chooses an out-group interaction with probability $1-p$ (Figure 1, main text).
+We discuss the case of larger numbers of in- and out-group interactions $n$ in the SI.
+Each individual is then characterized by a strategy $p$ which gives the probability that they choose an in-group interaction, and consequently each individual chooses an out-group interaction with probability $1-p$ (Figure~\ref{diagram.fig}).

 Given this model, the probability that a player with strategy $p$ engages in $l_i$ successful in-group interactions out of a total $k$ in-group interactions and $l_o$ successful out-group interactions out of a total $n-k$ out-group interactions is given by